mpv-player/mpv/.github/ISSUE_TEMPLATE/6_question.md

 a proper issue with the right template from the previous selection.

-This template is meant for questions about the workings of mpv, to clarify about unspecified behaviour of options or command, or anything else that is not well described and needs clarification.
+This template is meant for questions about the workings of mpv, to clarify about unspecified behavior of options or command, or anything else that is not well described and needs clarification.

 Before asking a question make sure it hasn't been asked or answered yet.